Review Of The Kessil a80 Aquarium Light

-The light engine is the same Dense Matrix Array with the same common lens and reflector that is used in the Kessil A160, although the A80 features less diodes.
+The light engine is the same Dense Matrix Array with the same common lens and reflector that is used in the Kessil A160, although the A80 features fewer diodes.

-While the light is great for smaller tanks, its small size means that while bright, an additional light is going to be necessary.
-While the 15cm height could allow it to have a desired effect on its own in small tanks that only have fish or coral tanks around 35cm in depth, there will not be enough light penetration for much more than that.
+While the light is great for smaller tanks, its small size means that while bright, additional light is going to be necessary.
+While the 15cm height could allow it to have the desired effect on its own in small tanks that only have fish or coral tanks around 35cm in-depth, there will not be enough light penetration for much more than that.

 The light does have a broad range, with expected coverage up to 18 inches in diameter from a height of six inches.
 That coverage expands to 24 inches in diameter when the height reaches eight inches or more, making this light a great option for shallow reef tanks.

 Two dials on the upper surface of the light allow the user to adjust color temperature and intensity.
 The “Kessil Logic” is what allows the user to have control over the final color and intensity of the light while at the same time maintaining an optimum spectrum for coral growth and health.

 This light also includes a 0-10V input and output for external control usage with third-party controllers, a feature that is now standard on Kessil items.
 In addition, the Kessil Spectral Controller features input and output ports that offer the ability to set complete day cycles while at the same time maintaining a constant output and spectrum.

 The A80 “Tuna Sun” version offers a warmer light of 6000-9000K, best suited for freshwater and planted tanks and could be better for usage in growing macroalgae.
 The “Tuna Blue” H80 version offers a light better suited for plant development and should be used with marine and reef aquariums.